padi the way the world learns to scuba dive

 PADI Dive courses and trips

 Underwater Adventures is a scuba diving club offering scuba diving trips in the UK and abroad and PADI Dive school with meetings in Bedford and Cambridge.
-We have meetings at the Park Pub in Bedford, and the Milton Arms pub in Cambridge, plus pool sessions at the Polam swimming pool in Bedford and the Chesterton sports centre in Cambridge.
+We have meetings at the Park Pub in Bedford, and the Red Bull Pub in Cambridge, plus pool sessions at the Polam swimming pool in Bedford and the Abbey Leisure Complex in Cambridge.
 Offering PADI scuba diving courses for all levels from beginner to instructor, UK scuba diving trips all year round plus many foreign dive trips.
 We offer full equipment servicing and compressed air or nitrox fills delivered right to your door as well as scuba diving equipment rental and servicing plus discounts on courses and dive trips for club members.

 Contact us for more info